HieroPham/CakePHP2/README.md

     }
     ```

-* Case 3: uthenticated users but not is article writer
+* Case 3: Authenticated users but not is article writer
    - login by user@gmail.com.
    - get token from login reponse and add it into Authorization on Update an Article API tab.
    ```